vlkv/hackernoon_article_1/README.md

     K int32;
 }
 ```
-It has array of integers `Numbers` and a number `K`.
-Our guest application will do very simple following business logic: return only those numbers which are greater than the given `K` number.
-So, our guest application will return objects of
+The `DataRequest` type has two fields: an array of integers `Numbers` and a number `K`.
+Our guest application will do
+very simple following business logic: return only those numbers which are greater than the given `K` number.
+So, our
-`DataResponse` type:
+guest application will return objects of `DataResponse` type:
 ```
 struct DataResponse inline {
     NumbersGreaterK []int32;